thkrdanubhav/AI-Advocate-RAG-Based-Legal-Assistance-System/README.md

 How to Run:
 -----------
 1. Place your legal PDFs (e.g., Constitution, IPC) in the project folder.
-2. Run the vector database script to index documents:
+2. Run the vector database script to index documents and in last your app.py :

    ```bash
    python vector_database.py